aneesa2023/learnhub-frontend/README.md

 We wanted something smarter.

-StreanStudy was built to solve this: a platform that takes your curiosity and instantly turns it into a personalized learning path — complete with chapters, videos, summaries, and study links — powered by AI.
+StreamStudy was built to solve this: a platform that takes your curiosity and instantly turns it into a personalized learning path — complete with chapters, videos, summaries, and study links — powered by AI.

 No fluff.
 No chaos.
 Just structured learning, your way.